-That old football injury may have healed long ago, but the post-trauma damage can last a lifetime.
+That old sports injury may have healed long ago, but the damage can last a lifetime.

-You may not remember the time you twisted your ankle while playing football in high school, but your body does.
+You may not remember the time you twisted your ankle while playing sports in high school, but your body does.
 A study has found that post-traumatic arthritis, a type of osteoarthritis, is a leading cause of joint disability.
-This chronic disease is caused by injury and wear and tear of the joints, and it affects 23 percent of adults nationwide.
+This chronic disease is caused by injury and wear and tear of the joints, and it affects 23% of adults nationwide.

 Common sports injuries that can trigger post-traumatic arthritis include sprains, knee injuries, cartilage tears, fractures and dislocations.
 These can be acute injuries that occur suddenly or chronic injuries with nagging, ongoing pain.